 The range of services offered by the various Sankara hospitals and clinics included specialty eye care, various community outreach programs, educational programs and an eye bank, all aimed towards a combination of awareness and practical care.

 In the succeeding years Sankara has become one of the leading providers of free restorative eye surgery in India, and one of th emost deserving and effective charity organizations on the sub-continent.
-The Mirani Trust is proud to be partnered and associated with this organization as both a donor and promoter of this great work.
+The Mirani Foundation is proud to be partnered and associated with this organization as both a donor and promoter of this great work.